martinisoft/funnies/README.md

 I love reading my web comics every week.
 In real life I have a newspaper with it all in one section.
 Why not online?
-RSS Feeds are useless because you have to separartely go to each page for updates.
+RSS Feeds are useless because you have to separately go to each page for updates.

 ### Donate!